mohith-j/Post-Retiremnt-Medical-Allowance-Renewal-System/README.md

 # Post-Retiremnt-Medical-Allowance-Renewal-System
-This is HR website for a company that helps in assisting it's company's health allowance of it's retired employees carry the work digitally.
+This is HR website for a company that helps in assisting in digitalising the payment of health allowance of it's retired employees.